la2050/challenge/_2021/live/alzheimers-los-angeles.md

   awareness activities using personal profiles will help highlight the unique issues faced by LGBTQ+ older adults and encourage access to medical care and supportive services for both patients and their caregivers.
-'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': "SAGE, the country's largest and oldest organization dedicated to improving the lives of lesbian, gay, bisexual and transgender (LGBTQ+) older adults, will be collaborating with AlzLA on this project.
+'Describe the role of collaborating organizations on this project.': "SAGE, the country's largest and oldest organization dedicated to improving the lives of lesbian, gay, bisexual and transgender (LGBTQ+) older adults, will be collaborating with AlzLA on this project.
 Their mission is to lead in addressing issues related to LGBTQ+ aging.
 SAGE will be responsible for the following activities:\n      •\tReview materials produced, including script and educational materials;\n      •\tMobilize their constituency during the promotion of LA 2050 and encourage them to participate during the voting period;\n      •\tAssist with dissemination of final materials; and \n      •\tAssist with the coordination of screening events.\n \nIn addition, other local LBGTQ+ organizations will be approached to partner in dissemination of the finished videos to the populations they serve."
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings
   - Communications support
-Please list the organizations collaborating on this proposal.: SAGE Which metrics will your submission impact?:
+Please list the organizations collaborating on this proposal.: SAGE Which metrics will you impact?:
   - Healthcare access
   - Older adult well-being
-Are there any other LA2050 goal categories that your proposal will impact?: []
+Indicate any additional LA2050 goals your application will impact.: []
-year: 2020
+year: 2021
 category: live
 filename: alzheimers-los-angeles
 order: 2